 In a Defense Base Act claim, the injured employee will receive indemnity and medical benefits.
-Indemnity benefits are paid bimonthly and are continuing based on disability.
+Indemnity benefits are paid bimonthly and are continued based on disability.
 Medical benefits will cover necessary treatment along the way.
-This is the ideal description of a Defense Base Act claim, however.
-And even in ideal conditions, a claimant should not be alone when the issue of settlement arises.
+This is the ideal description of a Defense Base Act claim; however, even in ideal conditions, a claimant should not be alone when the issue of settlement arises.
 If a claimant and adjuster discuss settlement, even in hypothetical terms, the insurance carrier can use common tactics to “lockdown” negotiations and subtly wither down a claimant’s resolve.
 Experienced counsel by one’s side is invaluable when navigating the negotiation and settlement process.